tristanchambers/csv2db/README.md

 # csv2db
-Automatically convert csv files into a database (written for PostreSQL)
+Automatically convert csv files into a database (written for PostgreSQL)

 ## How to use
 example: